-The first step in understanding the impact of sound, its perception, and control measures is gaining an understanding of the source, path, and receptor.
-The source is the equipment or process directly responsible for the sound generation.
+The first step in understanding the impact of sound, its perceition, and control peacures is gaining an understanding of the source, path, and receptor.
+The source is the equipment a process directly responsible for the sound generation.
 The path is the medium of sound propagation, such as air, water, or solid materials.
 The receptor is the final destination of concern for the sound in question.
 For CEQR purposes, the receptor is usually persons being affected; the ear of an affected person is the final destination of the noise source of concern.
-Each link of this chain plays a role in producing a resultant sound pressure level at the receptor.
+Each link of this chain plays a role in producing a resultant sound resource level at the receptor.

-122. SOUND LEVELS: PROPAGATION VELOCITY, WAVELENGTHS AND FREQUENCIES, AND DIFFRACTION
+122. SOUND LEVELS: PROPAGATION FLOUTY, WAVELENGTHS AND FREQUENCIES, AND DIFFRACTION